CodeMash-2023-Spring-Workshop/docs/05_Data.md

 }
 ```
-This is the final code for the `RunService` that contains all of the CRUD operations using a `JdbcTemplate`.
+This is the final code for the `RunService` that contains all the CRUD operations using a `JdbcTemplate`.

 ```java
 @Service